Shabrinath/LLM-Driven-DevOps-Automation/README.md

 ### **1️⃣ Setup Watsonx AI (or any LLM)**

-You can use **IBM Watsonx AI (on-prem)** or integrate with other LLM APIs like OpenAI, Google Gemini, or Hugging Face models.
+You can use any LLM **(on-prem)** or integrate with other LLM APIs like OpenAI, Google Gemini, or Hugging Face models.

-For Watsonx AI:
-- Ensure Watsonx is deployed on your infrastructure.
-- Use Watsonx APIs to send alert data and receive troubleshooting responses.

 ### **2️⃣ Deploy the Alert Processing Script**